AI Diagnostics

 What Is AI Automotive Diagnostics?

 AI automotive diagnostics is the application of artificial intelligence to vehicle troubleshooting.
-Instead of manually searching through service information, TSBs, and forum posts, you give the AI your DTC, vehicle information, and symptoms — and it returns a structured diagnostic plan ranked by probability.
+Instead of manually searching through service information, forum posts, and technical bulletins, you give the AI your DTC, vehicle information, and symptoms — and it walks you through a logical diagnostic plan tailored to your specific platform.

 Think of it this way: a traditional diagnostic approach has you pulling codes, then opening a browser, searching "[DTC code] [year make model]," scrolling through forum posts, cross-referencing TSBs, and piecing together a game plan.
 That process works.
 It also takes 15 to 30 minutes per code — time you are not getting paid for on flat rate.

-• The most probable causes for your specific year, make, and model
+• What is most commonly the cause on your specific year, make, model, and engine

 That is not theory.
 That is what a properly built AI diagnostic tool delivers right now.